Constrictive pericarditis

-Constrictive pericarditis is a medical condition characterized by a thickened, fibrotic pericardium, limiting the heart's ability to function normally.
+Constrictive pericarditis is a condition characterized by a thickened, fibrotic pericardium, limiting the heart's ability to function normally.
 In many cases, the condition continues to be difficult to diagnose and therefore benefits from a good understanding of the underlying cause.

 Signs and symptoms

 Signs and symptoms of constrictive pericarditis are consistent with the following: fatigue, swollen abdomen, difficulty breathing (dyspnea), swelling of legs and general weakness.
 Related conditions are bacterial pericarditis, pericarditis and pericarditis after a heart attack.

 Causes

 The cause of constrictive pericarditis in the developing world are idiopathic in origin, though likely infectious in nature.
 In regions where tuberculosis is common, it is the cause in a large portion of cases.